Yahnnosh/Implementation-of-a-Blackjack-playing-agent/README.md

 **Baselines**:
 - **table_policy.py** (hard baseline): agent that acts according to the fixed policy from soft_table.csv, hard_table.csv and split_table.csv
+- - **card_counting.py** (optimal baseline): agent that acts according to the fixed policy from soft_table.csv, hard_table.csv and split_table.csv and also counts cards using Hi_Lo strategy

 **Agents**:
 - **agent.py**: interface for all agents